rovellipaolo/NinjaSignature/README.md

 **NOTE: This is more a playground to play with Perl than anything serious.**

 There are currently two supported types of signature: a (custom) simple string one and a YARA one.

-Please note that not all YARA conditions are currently supported, and they will probably never be (e.g. wild-cards, jumps of variable content and lengths, fragment alternatives and many more).
+Please note that YARA signature generation is not accurate at present.
+Furthermore, not all YARA conditions are currently supported and they will probably never be (e.g. wild-cards, jumps of variable content and lengths, fragment alternatives and many more).